005

 Credits: (Creative Director) Dmitri Siegel; (Books Director) Karla Olson; (Editor) John Dutton; (Art Director) Scott Massey; (Photo Editor) Jeff Divine; (Production) Scott Webber, Jennifer Patrick, & Rafael Dunn (Publisher) Patagonia Books; (Printer) Bobby Tan & Peter Levshin, ICLA.

-(4) Tools [288 pages, Soft Cover, 6½×9½"].
-For over 20 years, Patagonia has organized a Tools Conference, where experts provide practical training to help activists be more effective in their fight.
-Now Patagonia has captured Tools’ best wisdom and advice into a book; (5) Tracking Gobi Grizzlies [288 pages, Hard Cover w/ Jacket, 6×9⅛"] this book creates a portrait of these rarest of bears' fight for survival in one of the toughest, most remote settings on Earth; (6) The Imperiled Cutthroat: [256 pages, Hard Cover with Jacket, 5½×8½"].
+Captions: (1) Tracking Gobi Grizzlies [288 pages, Hard Cover w/ Jacket, 6×9⅛"] this book creates a portrait of these rarest of bears' fight for survival in one of the toughest, most remote settings on Earth; (2)Early cover iterations for Allen Steck’s A Mountaineer’s Life, final printed version had a square format; (3) The Imperiled Cutthroat: [256 pages, Hard Cover with Jacket, 5½×8½"].
 Visual references are provided in the form of illustrations because we did not want this to be a scientific/academic book, but a considered and playful book full of personality and insights into a serious situation.
 Illustration: Geoff Halstad.